 Now, let’s look at some of the additional benefits of solid bamboo floors not covered in the introduction.

-- As strong as the hardest of hardwoods: While it may be weaker than strand woven bamboo floors, these solid planks are stronger than the majority of hardwoods regarding toughness and durability.
+- As strong as the hardest of hardwoods: While it may be weaker than strand woven bamboo floors, these solid planks are stronger than most hardwoods regarding toughness and durability.

 - No limit on room size: You can install solid bamboo planks in rooms of any size.
 This is because these floors are nailed down or glue down.

 - Can be refinished three times: While this is a smaller number than with strand-woven bamboo floors, it is probably ample for most circumstances.

-- Slightly greener manufacturing: The method of manufacturing for solid planks is slightly greener than that of strand woven or engineered bamboo (and especially hardwoods) because it takes less energy and machinery, and definitely more green than other hardwoods.
+- Slightly greener manufacturing: The manufacturing method for solid planks is slightly greener than that of strand woven or engineered bamboo (and especially hardwoods) because it takes less energy and machinery and definitely more green than other hardwoods.

 There are some disadvantages to using solid bamboo as opposed to strand woven or engineered:

 - Not as strong as strand woven bamboo flooring: Solid bamboo planks are weaker than their strand-woven counterparts.
 However, they’re still as strong as most hardwoods.
 That’s why you can feel confident about them lasting a long time in your house.

 - A tougher installation: You have to nail down or glue down the floors.
-Although these are still relatively easy to do (see the video below), they do require more work.
+Although these are still relatively easy to do (see the video below), they require more work.

 Engineered Bamboo Floors

-Unlike the bamboo flooring that we mentioned above, engineered bamboo flooring is not usually not made of 100% bamboo.
+Unlike the bamboo flooring mentioned above, engineered bamboo flooring is not usually not made of 100% bamboo.
 It’s a veneer (wear layer) of Moso bamboo on top of high-density fiberboard or multi-ply wood core.

 How are they made?

 These bamboo floors typically consist of a wear layer of solid bamboo and an HDF or multi-ply core.

 1) First, the strand woven bamboo planks are cut into thin sheets (for use as the “wear layer” or surface of the flooring).

 2) Next, the sheets are attached to the high-density fiberboard or multi-ply core with adhesive.

 3) Finally, a protective finish covers the planks to improve longevity.

 When can they be installed?